fashberg/WThermostatBeca/README.md

 ```

 * Open the folder 'WThermostatBeca' in VS Code
-* Go to PlatformIO Icon
+* Go to PlatformIO Alien Icon on the left
-* Click Build
+* Open in Tree "wthermostat" and click General/Build
-  * Binary Firmware can be found in build_output\firmware\wthermostat-1.xx-fas.bin (or -debug or -minimal)
+  * Binary Firmware can be found in build_output/firmware/wthermostat-1.xx-fas.bin (or -debug or -minimal)

 All dependant arduino-libraries (DNSServer, EEPROM (for esp8266), ESP8266HTTPClient, ESP8266mDNS, AsyncWebServer, ESP8266WiFi, Hash, NTPClient, Time.) will be downloaded automatically (defined in platform.ini) and the necessary WAdapter library from <https://github.com/fashberg/WAdapter> (git submodule).

+You probably want to specify your own Port-Settings.
+Copy ``platformio_override.sample.ini`` to ``platformio_override.ini`` and define your stuff.

+#### Environments wthermostat / wthermostat-minimal / wthermostat-debug and bin.gz

+There are 3 environments:

+1. wthermostat: this is the default production environment.

+2. wthermostat-minimal: this is the minimal version.
+No MQTT and no Thermostat Support, meant for OTA Upgrading when standard is too small.
+After flashing minimal do an upgrade to normal.

+3. wthermostat-debug: this is the debug/development version.
+DO NOT FLASH TO THERMOSTAT HARDWARE!
+There is debugging output to serial interface which will confuse Thermostat-MCU.
+Upload to USB-Connected development ESP8266 board (Node MCU or Wemos D1 Mini pro) and monitor the output in vscode/pio-monitor.

+bin vs bin.gz: You can directly upload a gzipped (compressed) firmware via OTA

 ### Cloud Development using Gitpod